-Based in Switzerland, PrivadoVPN does have consumer laws on its side as some of the best in terms of privacy.
+Based in Switzerland, PrivadoVPN has consumer laws on its side, as some of the best in terms of privacy.
 That said, PrivadoVPN has yet to carry out any kind of external audit to back its claims of its no-logging policy.
-It also lacks some of the interesting features others offer like DNS leak protection and auto-connect, as well as an automatic kill switch on its smartphone apps, to give any kind of added reassurance beyond the baseline protocols (OpenVPN, IKEv2, and WireGuard) and AES-256 encryption.
+It also lacks some of the interesting features others offer like DNS leak protection or any kind of added reassurance beyond the baseline protocols (OpenVPN, IKEv2, and WireGuard) and AES-256 encryption.

-Its performance will be enough for browsing and streaming, though it registered well below the average on both OpenVPN (160-180Mbps) and IKEv2 (210-240Mbps).
-So, you might be left buffering, and your torrents may well be held back a little if you're using a superfast base connection.
-Still, it does manage to bypass geo-restrictions and unblock US Netflix, BBC iPlayer, Amazon Prime Video, and Disney+.
+Its performance will be more than enough for browsing and streaming, though it registered well below the top dogs on both OpenVPN (160-170Mbps) and WireGuard (450-490Mbps).
+If you're using a superfast base connection, you may notice a little slow-down, but for the average domestic user, this won't be apparent.
+PrivadoVPN also manages to bypass geo-restrictions and unblock US Netflix, BBC iPlayer, Amazon Prime Video, and Disney+.

 It's fair to say PrivadoVPN largely hides behind its decent free VPN offering, which is great news for those who don't want to fork out for a subscription, but less so for those who want a feature packed, powerful VPN that meets all their requirements.